The 5e Bard Class Reorchestrated

 Bardic Inspiration

-No Action Cost - 1 Ally (60 ft.) - Magical
+Reaction - 1 Ally (60 ft.) - 2/Short Rest* - Magical

-While your Inspiring Performance is active, you can inspire an ally when they miss an attack roll, fail a saving throw, or fail a skill check.
+You can inspire an ally other than yourself when they miss an attack roll, fail a saving throw, or fail a skill check.
 The ally must be able to hear you.
-When you inspire your ally, you can roll a d6 and add the number to the total, potentially turning the failure into a success.

 Bard Spellcasting

 You've learned to untangle and reshape the fabric of reality in harmony with your words and music.
 Your spells are part of your artistic repertoire, magic that you can tune to different situations.
+You use charisma as your spellcasting ability for bard spells, since your magic draws on powerful emotion as you speak or perform music.

 Spellcasting Focus or Instruments